-As we are directly involved in the whirlpool of events — from ad tech solutions development to execution of ad campaigns and serving our clients, in this article, we'll share our own insights and observations regarding the subject.
+As we are directly involved in the whirlpool of events, from ad tech solutions development to the execution of ad campaigns and serving our clients, in this article, we'll share our own insights and observations regarding the subject.

 Privacy-friendly targeting and attribution

 During the last couple of years, the world moved towards privacy and user data protection more relentlessly than ever before.

-Cookieless world and revival of contextual
+Cookieless world and revival of contextual advertising

 IDFA and Cookie alternatives: SkadNetwork, Unified ID, FLoC

 As the world is looking for new ways to measure and attribute the users, new technologies emerge.
-One of such technologies is supposed to be SkadNetwork which will build the attribution and measurement based on the groups that users will be attributed to.
+One such technology is supposed to be SkadNetwork which will build the attribution and measurement based on the groups that users will be attributed to.

-Data alliances and first-party data
+Data alliances and first-party customer data

 In the new realities, the importance of collecting and utilizing the brand's own first-party data (through quizzes and games) will only grow because such data is unique and especially useful for direct-to-customer marketing campaigns.